yunwoong7/aws-idp-pipeline/docs/manual_setup.md

 <h2 align="center">Manual Local Setup Guide</h2>

 This guide is for users who prefer to set up the development environment manually on their local machine.
 This method requires careful installation of all tools and dependencies.
 Following the steps up to **Step 5** will result in a complete local development setup.
-The optional **Step 6** describes how to deploy the entire application to AWS ECS for a public-facing environment.
+The optional **Step 6** describes how to deploy the entire application to AWS ECS for an externally accessible runtime environment.

 ---